 Graphing Christmas Cards

 Graphing is a fun activity that you can incorporate into a variety of situations.
-One way to incorporate it into the month of December would be to graph the Christmas cards you receive.
+One Christmas math activity for the month of December would be to graph the Christmas cards you receive.

 Maybe you track which ones have a picture of Santa, a Christmas tree or baby Jesus.
 Or maybe you just keep track of ones from family vs. friends.
 Or you could track how many come on each day throughout the month.